Squix/airtable-devops/README.md

 ```

 - `--base-id` (required): The base ID to get the schema from.
 - `--file` (recommended): The file path where to save the schema.
-Ideal for version control as it can overwrites the same file.
+Ideal for version control as it can overwrite the same file.
 - `--output-dir` (optional): The directory to save the schema file.
 Will create a new file each time.
 Default is `./output/`.

 When using `--output-dir`, created schema files names follow this format : `{baseId}_schema_{currentISOdate}.json`